Linguistics Course Catalog

 5 units

 Advanced topics in semantics drawn from the current research interests of the instructor.
-Prerequisite(s): course 232.
-Enrollment restricted to graduate standing or consent of instructor.
+Prerequisite(s): LING 232.
+Enrollment is restricted to graduate students or by permission of instructor.
 May be repeated for credit.

 LING 239G